JohnTerragnoli/ECE281_CE3/README.md

 #**Important Notes**
 When designing the logic for this computer exercise, extra caution was used to ensure that no cases were left unspecified.
 This way no decisions were left up to the computer/complier, which might decide to create latches or memory where there should not be any, which would create problems in the implementation and the future of the program.
+For some reason most of the self-checking testbenches were not returning true.
+I did notice, however, that the tests seemed to be reading the value from slightly prior to where whey were supposed to be checking.
+I did check all of the results manually, however, and they seemed accurate.